eslint/eslint/README.md

 }
 ```

 The names `"semi"` and `"quotes"` are the names of [rules](http://eslint.org/docs/rules) in ESLint.
-The number is the error level of the rule and can be one of the three values:
+The first value is the error level of the rule and can be one of these values:

 * `"off"` or `0` - turn the rule off
 * `"warn"` or `1` - turn the rule on as a warning (doesn't affect exit code)